openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 * `application-name`

-  The name of the application showing for example in the GitHub Checks labels.
+  The name of the application for example when showing the results of the pipelinerun.
+If youre using the GitHub App you will need to customize the label on the github app setting as well. .
 Default to `Pipelines as Code CI`

 * `secret-auto-create`